History of Frances Tiafoe in Timeline

 2023: ATP Titles in Houston and Stuttgart

-In 2023, Frances Tiafoe won his second ATP title on clay at the U.S. Men's Clay Court Championships in Houston, and his third on grass in Stuttgart.
+In 2023, Tiafoe secured two ATP titles, one on clay at the U.S. Men's Clay Court Championships in Houston and another on grass in Stuttgart.

 Starting in January 2025, Frances Tiafoe is sponsored by lululemon and is a brand ambassador for them.